isomerpages/moe-anchorgreenpri/_holistic-education/Curriculum/Mother Tongue.md

 <td><img src="/images/Curriculum/MTL/Our_PV_Mentor_Ms_Loh_Tang_Ling_nad_Ms_Regine_Zhuang_with_our_excited_Primary_1s_.jpg" style="width:85%">Our PV Mentor Ms Loh Tang Ling and Ms Regine Zhuang with our excited Primary 1s</td>
 </tr>
 </tbody></table>
+**P1 Word Games**<br>
+To ignite students' interest in Chinese Language and facilitate effective learning, Primary One teachers often incorporate interactive games into their lessons.
+Additionally, we have developed radical games to deepen students' understanding, where they write characters based on drawn radicals.
+These activities are conducted in small groups to encourage interaction and enhance engagement.

+**P2 Speech and Drama**<br>
+P2 Speech and Drama offers a dynamic platform for students to immerse themselves in the intricacies of their Mother Tongue Languages.
+By exploring diverse drama techniques and honing dramatic interpretation and dialogue delivery, students enhance their linguistic abilities and cultivate confidence in expressing themselves in their respective Mother Tongue Languages.

 ##### Useful Websites